 The Deutschlandstipendium is a scholarship program that provides financial and non-material support to talented individuals and meritorious students all around the world.
 The scholarship is offered for bachelor’s and master’s degree programs at public and state-recognized universities in Germany.
 Moreover, the scholarship is possible through a public-private collaboration where businesses, foundations, or individuals sponsor students with a sum of 150€ per month while the Federal Government adds another 150€ to that amount and is awarded for two semesters.

 The Konrad-Adenauer-Stiftung (KAS) is a scholarship program that supports and promotes higher education and offers students the opportunity to obtain a German university degree while deepening their special knowledge.
 The program is available for complete postgraduate, doctorate, or research students.
 Priority will be given to students of Ph.D. candidates from developing countries or countries that are going through a political transformation.
 Moreover, the stipend received for masters is €850/month for two years and €1100/month for three years for doctoral applicants.

 Erasmus Scholarship Program is a specialized grant driven by the European Commission to give a budgetary guide to students from all parts of the world to study in Europe at select foundations.
 The major aim of the program is to enhance and support the academic career of the students.
 The scholarship is only available for students that are enrolled at a higher education institution and both home universities, as well as the German university, must have signed the Erasmus Charter for Higher Education.
 The grants will cover enrollment, travel, as well as basic living costs.

-In a nutshell, these scholarships are a way for students to focus solely on studies and not worry about making a living in order to get exceptional grades and make a successful career out of it.
+In a nutshell, these scholarships are a way for students to focus solely on their studies and not worry about making a living in order to get exceptional grades and make a successful career out of it.
 Moreover, these Top 5 Scholarships for Students to Study in Germany are philanthropic ways to promote education.